focus-editor/focus/LOG.md

 # TODO
 - Support tab
+    + Insert tab when no selection
+    + Indent selection
+    - Unindent selection

 - Put cursor at the center of viewport on alt+C (or some other shortcut)
 - Don't put cursor in the weird spot when clicking at the end of file